GraphToxin: Reconstructing Full Unlearned Graphs from Graph Unlearning: Related Work

 \subsubsection{Graph Topology Reconstruction Attack}

-Duddu et al. \cite{mia_gra_gnn} also designed the first graph topology reconstruction attack to exploit a strong correlation between publicly released embeddings and the ground-truth graph topology.
-Following the same attack setting, GraphMI \cite{graphmi} and Zhang et al. \cite{inference_gnn} reconstructed graph topology with similar graph statistics to the ground-truth through a graph encoder-decoder paradigm.
-Olatunji et al. \cite{explain_gra} instead employed node features and their explanations for graph topology recovery.
-Specifically, they aimed to minimize the reconstruction error on node features and explanations and the loss of node-level predictions.
-However, as previously mentioned, these attacks can only reconstruct graph topology instead of the full graph components.
-Furthermore, their attack assumptions are unrealistic, preventing generalization to the data-free black-box setting.
+Graph topology reconstruction attacks aim to recover the adjacency structure of the target graph.
+Duddu et al. \cite{mia_gra_gnn} designed the first graph topology reconstruction attack to exploit a strong correlation between publicly released embeddings and the ground-truth graph topology.
+Building on the same attack setting, GraphMI \cite{graphmi} and Zhang et al. \cite{inference_gnn} reconstructed graph topology with graph statistics similar to the ground-truth through a graph encoder-decoder architectures.
+Olatunji et al. \cite{explain_gra} employed node features and their explanations to guide topology recovery by jointly minimizing reconstruction errors on node features and explanations and prediction losses.
+These methods reconstruct only graph topology and depend on assumptions that require feature or explanation access, thereby restricting their applicability and failing to generalize to fully data-free black-box settings.